 He came to me for help and I provided what assistance I could but against all advice he fled to the Philippines and accepted another job with another operation which unknown to him, he said, also turned to be another scam operation – Sparta Matrix in Manila.

 The next I heard he had been arrested in the Philippines for the rape of a minor and drugs possession.

 In fact he had been spotted in the LA Cafe in Ermita, a favourite haunt of boiler room boys based in Manila.

 The charges were blatantly concocted.
-There were no drugs – no underaged girl.
-Manila of course was another boiler room central where Hayward had several operations.
-The drugs charge was dropped and so was the rape charge.
+There were no drugs – no under-aged female.
+Manila was another boiler room central where Hayward had several operations.

 The girl was not a minor but 25 years old who confessed she had been paid to make the allegations.
-After an investigation by the Philippines Human Rights Commssion Stephen now released was put into a ‘safe house’ and plans were made to prosecute the police themselves.
+After an investigation by the Philippines Human Rights Commission all charges were dropped and Stephen, now released, was put into a ‘safe house’ and plans were made to prosecute the police themselves.

 During this period I was in contact with a local Filipino journalist, the Commission for Human Rights, the RCMP, the Serious Organised Crime Squad (the latter two organisations showed little interest) and Stephen’s sister back in Canada.
 I also liaised with the Confederation of Defrauded Victims who were able to help with Stephen’s expenses.

 Stephen Sharpe, was a Canadian national who fled from one of the Bangkok boiler rooms in September 2009.
 It was his information which led to the raid of a boiler room operation out of Thonglor Soi 25. run by Briton Paul Hayward and American Mark Hutcherson.